joshi-aparna/blog/content/blog/k8jobresult/index.md

 fig-caption: # Add figcaption (optional)
 tags: [tech] # add tag
 ---
-# How to Publish Kubernetes Job Results Without Persistent Storage

 Kubernetes Jobs are great for one-off workloads — running tests, data processing, or batch scripts.
 But they come with a catch: as soon as the Job finishes, the pod is terminated.